tinue/SynologyDevServer/README.md

 * How can I upgrade the packages?
   * `sudo docker-compose down && sudo docker-compose pull && sudo docker-compose up -d`.
   * TODO: Automatic upgrades
+* What is this: `user: "1000:0"` in the Jenkins service description?
+  * Jenkins by default runs as `uid:gid` `1000:1000`.
+Most docker packages simply run as `root`, or `0:0`.
+Unfortunately, this does not allow to access the docker socket of the Synology Docker package.
+Only root can do this.
+The simplest workaround is to start Jenkins with a group-id of zero, or `root`.

 # Release History
 * 2019-07-13: Start work